A Caveat and Affiliates

 One of the quickest ways to keep pets away from houseplants is to keep them somewhere safe where they aren’t accessible to your pets.
 For instance, using plant stands are a great pet deterrent for the little ones if you have a guinea pig or a small dog.

 But if you have a big pet and can easily reach the plant stand, you can consider hanging planters or tall furniture to prevent your pet from knocking off your plants.
-However, if you have a cat that can easily climb even on the tallest furniture, you will need to think even more significant.
+However, if you have a cat that can easily climb even on the tallest furniture, you will need to think even more significantly.

 2. Move the Plants Where Your Pets Aren’t Allowed